Bundaberg Regional Council

 |Bundaberg Regional Council||2016||2011||Change|

-In 2016, there were 415 resident workers who caught public transport to work (train, bus, tram or ferry) in Bundaberg Regional Council, compared with 26,287 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 415 resident workers who caught public transport to work (train, bus, tram or ferry) in the Bundaberg Regional Council, compared with 26,630 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers of the Bundaberg Regional Council and Queensland were:
+The major differences between the method of travel to work of the resident workers in the Bundaberg Regional Council and the Queensland workforce were:

-- A larger percentage of resident workers travelled to work by Car, as driver (69.3% compared to 64.1%)
+- A larger percentage of resident workers who travelled by car, as driver (69.3% compared to 64.1%)

-- A smaller percentage of resident workers travelled to work by Bus (1.1% compared to 3.6%)
+- A larger percentage of resident workers who travelled by car, as passenger (6.9% compared to 5.3%)

-The largest changes in the method of travel of work of the resident workers in the Bundaberg Regional Council between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the Bundaberg Regional Council between 2011 and 2016 were: